Daniel Nsala Wakpal

 Daniel Nsala Wakpal (born 15 March 1975) is a Ghanaian politician and member of the National Democratic Congress.
 He is the member of parliament for the Kpandai Constituency, in the Northern Region of Ghana.

 Early life and education

 Wakpal hails from Saboba.
 He holds a Master of Arts in Local Government Administration and Organisation.

+Personal life

+Daniel Nsala Wakpal is a christian.